The Meisterplan glossary for resource and project portfolio management

 Kanban comes from the Japanese “看板”, which translates literally to “signboard.”
 Originally, these were real cards that companies used to make the production process more efficient.
 They attached paper cards to their products and only returned the cards to the production line after selling the products.
 This meant that it was always clear when they had to produce new items.
 By doing this, they allowed production to be controlled by actual demand, avoiding overproduction.

-You can make notes of tasks, orders, or project ideas on Kanban cards.
+You can make notes of tasksTasksSynonym for → ProjectA project is a time-limited undertaking with defined objectives and resources that delivers unique results and often includes complex tasks., orders, or project ideas on Kanban cards.
 You or members of your team will then move the cards through various phases on the board.
 These phases are also known as state gates.
 You can define them individually as required.
 Each project must pass through one phase at a time.

 In this way, the Kanban method helps you visualize the phases that a project goes through before and during implementation.
 Kanban can also help to visualize progress, identify bottlenecks, and increase efficiency.
 Furthermore, Kanban promotes continuous improvement and flexibility in working methods.
 It helps to achieve complete transparency of tasks and encourages clear communication in real time.